hirokuni/workspace_calc/README.md

 which can be calculatable well formated data which is passed by "Adapter".
 So, main module which can be easily managed by test driven development is separeted from UI part, and the structure can improve the test driven development style.
+** NOTE : UI part is mainly tested by manual.
+It is tested with a user point of view.